Braves Single-Season Home Run Record at Each Position

 He didn’t hit many homers after 2003, either.
 After slugging 43 in 129 games, Lopez slugged a combined 46 dingers over his final 347 MLB games, which spanned three seasons.

-You wouldn’t have known he was on his way to history after the month of April.
+You wouldn’t have known he was on his way to history after April.
 Lopez suited up for 19 games within the first month of the season and posted a .755 OPS with four homers and nine RBI.
 That was followed by 19 combined homers in May and June, as well as never producing a monthly OPS below 1.035 the rest of the way.

 Pitcher: Jack Stivetts, 1894: 8 Home Runs

 Jack Stivetts played the entirety of his 11-year MLB career in the 19th century.
 It spanned from 1889 to 1899.
-He tossed 2,887.2 innings as a big leaguer, which led to a 203-132 record and 3.74 ERA.
+He tossed 2,887.2 innings as a big leaguer, which led to a 203-132 record and a 3.74 ERA.
 Stivetts hit seven homers in a season in both 1890 and 1891 before slugging eight in 1894.

 He owned a career .783 OPS, and 1894 was one of two seasons that number surpassed .900.
 Across 263 plate appearances, Stivetts slashed .328/.369/.533 with those eight homers, 64 RBI, and 55 runs scored.
 He also added 12 doubles and seven triples to his ledger along the way.

-First Base: Andres Galarraga, 1998: 44 Home Runs
+First Base: Matt Olson, 2023: 54 Home Runs

 Second Base: Davey Johnson, 1973: 43 Home Runs

-For the longest time, Davey Johnson‘s 1973 performance was the standard for second basemen when it came to power.
-That is, until Marcus Semien broke the record in 2021 with the Toronto Blue Jays.
+For the longest time, Davey Johnson’s 1973 performance was the standard for second basemen when it came to power.
+That is until Marcus Semien broke the record in 2021 with the Toronto Blue Jays.
 This campaign from Johnson sticks out because it was the only time he slugged more than 20 in a season during his 13-year career.
 The next-closest single-season homer number he posted was 18 in 1971 for the Baltimore Orioles.

 Johnson had already set a single-season career-high mark with 23 homers at the ’73 All-Star break.
 He accomplished that with a .487 slugging percentage.
 But he just went berserk upon returning from the midsummer respite.
 Johnson added another 20 despite 153 fewer plate appearances.
 It was powered by a .651 slugging percentage.